kapsakcj/win10-linux-conda-how-to/README.md

   * bedtools - a swiss army knife for genome arithmetic
   * and many, many more

-I'm going to demonstrate this using the de novo genome assembly tool, Unicycler, as an example but feel free to try it out with any of the tools listed in the bioconda repository: https://bioconda.github.io/recipes.html
+I'm going to demonstrate this using the bacterial de novo genome assembly tool, Unicycler, as an example but feel free to try it out with any of the tools listed in the bioconda repository: https://bioconda.github.io/recipes.html

 1. Create an environment for Unicycler, by running the following at the terminal:
 ```